It’s Simple: Eat These 5 Foods, Lose WeightArticle posted in: Diet & Nutrition

 Studies done at Penn State University have found that having a low-calorie soup course before the main event can help reduce your subsequent calorie intake by as much as 20 percent!
 In these studies, the soups, which were broth-based with plenty of vegetables, only added about 100 to 150 calories but plenty of belly-filling fiber.
 Other studies by Penn State researchers found that a pre-meal salad is also a good choice, as long as it’s not loaded with fatty ingredients like cheese and meat and drenched in high-fat dressing.
 While the fatty additions should slow you down-fat promotes fullness, too—the Penn State studies found that people who chose them didn’t compensate for the extra calories at their meals.

-Because they’re high in fat and calorie-dense, nuts used to be on every diet no-no list.
+Because they’re high in fat and calorie-dense, nuts used to be on every diet food no-no list.
 Not anymore.
 They’re high in protein and dietary fiber, two key appetite-tamping ingredients.
 They also contain healthy monounsaturated fat.
 Penn State researchers found that dieters who were allowed to eat nuts while losing weight stayed on their eating plan longer because they didn’t feel like they were dieting.
-A study from Harvard recommended nuts as a healthful replacement for other snacks because in their studies, people who ate them regularly weighed less, lost weight faster, and had a lower risk of type 2 diabetes than people who ate them infrequently or not at all.
+A study from Harvard recommended nuts as a healthful replacement for other snacks because in their studies, people who ate them regularly weighed less, lost weight faster, and had a lower risk of Type 2 diabetes than people who ate them infrequently or not at all.

 A meta-analysis of all the clinical studies done on eating beans published in 2014 in the journal Obesity found that just one serving of beans, peas, lentils or chickpeas left people feeling 31 percent fuller that those who didn’t eat these high-fiber foods.
 As a bonus, regularly eating beans can lower cholesterol by about five percent.